 Despite the obvious respiratory distress (the use of the word ‘respiratory’ here is misleading, I shall explain later) this patient had a clear airway, there was no audible wheeze or stridor.
 I applied high-flow oxygen and proceeded.

 There was profound tachypnoea and he was obviously having serious pleuritic discomfort.
-Every time he attempted to breathe his chest movement was abruptly arrested, leaving him breathing very shallowly with a respiratory rate of 50 breaths per minute.
+Every time he attempted to breathe his chest movement was abruptly stopped, leaving him breathing very shallowly with a respiratory rate of 50 breaths per minute.

 Chest expansion was poor but equal and there was use of accessory muscles (his scalenes and sternocleidomastoids were tenting up in his neck with every breath).
 Saturations were 94% on high-flow oxygen.
 Percussion note was resonant throughout but dull in the bases.
 Breath sounds were present but minimal and vesicular.
 There were no wheezes or crackles.
-No interventions necessary here so time to move on.
+No further interventions necessary here so time to move on.

 His hands were warm and reasonably perfused but with a capillary refill time of around 3 seconds.
 Pulse rate was 100 beats per minute and regular.
 Blood pressure was 110/80 mmHg.
 Jugular venous pressure was difficult to assess due to the profound respiratory distress and accessory muscle use.
 Heart sounds were normal with no added sounds and no murmurs.
-There was no radio-radial delay.

 This patient has mild haemodynamic compromise, and also is pyrexial, sweating and tachypnoeic – so he will lose fluids rapidly.
 His tachypnoea also precludes use of oral fluids therefore I started an IV crystalloid bolus STAT.